Kuingsmile/word-GPT-Plus/README.md

 ## Features

-- Utilize the GPT-3.5 API to generate text and support select models
 - Built-in prompts for translation, summarization, polishing, and academic writing
+- Multiple platforms supported
+  - OpenAI API
-- Support Azure OpenAI API
+  - Azure OpenAI API
+  - Ollama2
-- Support Google PALM2 API
+  - Google PALM2 API
-- Support Google Gemini Pro API
+  - Google Gemini Pro API
 - Support for multiple languages
 - Custom prompts can be set and saved for future use
 - Ability for users to set temperature and max tokens